Watch a Volcano Erupt From a Freezing Tent Above Antigua

 Outside Antigua, Guatemala requires more awareness.
 Don't hike volcanoes with unlicensed guides.
 Don't walk to Cerro de la Cruz after dark.
 Use established shuttle services for travel between cities.

-But within Antigua's colonial grid, surrounded by volcanoes and ruins and the smell of handmade chocolate, I felt completely at ease.
+But within Antigua's colonial grid, surrounded by volcanoes and ruins and the smell of handmade chocolate, ease comes easily.
 This city runs on a frequency of beauty and resilience that's hard to explain and impossible to forget.

-I went to Antigua for three days.
-I stayed for eight.
+You'll come for three days.
+You'll find yourself staying eight.
 That says everything.